psineur/NSObject-AutomagicCoding/README.md

 How To Use
 ==================
- 1. Drag'n'Drop NSObject+AutomagicCoding.h | m to your project.
+ 1. Drag'n'Drop NSObject+AutoMagicCoding.h | m to your project.
 This will add AMC methods to all objects inherited from NSObject.
- 2. Import NSObject+AutomagicCoding.h where you need it.
+ 2. Import NSObject+AutoMagicCoding.h where you need it.
  3. Reimplement +(BOOL)AMCEnabled and return YES to enable AMC for you class.
  4. Reimplement -(id)initWithDictionaryRepresentation: and use [super initWithDictionaryRepresentation] inside of it.
 Ensure that all collections & other fields are created after calling super initWithDictionaryRepresentation.
 Do your own init routines after.